gabors-data-analysis/gabors-data-analysis.github.io/_pages/howto-python.md

     The jupyter environment should be opened on your default browser.
 You are good to go!

-**NOTE:** For Windows users, the above code might result in an error, because the `pipenv` terminalshortcut sometimes does not install properly.
+**NOTE:** For Windows users, the above code might result in an error, because the `pipenv` terminal shortcut sometimes does not install properly.
 In this case, run ```python3 -m pipenv run jupyter notebook```.
 {: .notice--success}